sketchius/show-your-work/README.md

 # show-your-work
-A Java program that evaluates mathematical expressions, printing each step
+A Java program that evaluates mathematical expressions, printing each step.

 ## How it works